Grad Program

 Dual Credits

-The Ministry of Education and Child Care has provided an option for students to be involved in dual credit programs where they enrol in and complete post-secondary courses or training and also earn secondary (high school) credits at the same time.
+The Ministry of Education and Child Care has provided an option for students to be involved in dual credit programs where they enrol in and complete post-secondary courses or training, and also earn secondary (high school) credits at the same time.
 These dual-credit programs are stand-alone agreements set up between a specific secondary school and a specific post-secondary institution, usually within the same school district.

 Flex Academy does not currently offer dual credit course offerings for our Grade 10-12 students.
 Students interested in dual-credit courses are encouraged to explore options for cross-enrolment with a local secondary school, and your grad advisor is happy to help you create a schedule and plan for graduation that includes any information on local dual-credit options you bring to them.

-For more information on Dual Credits please visit the Ministry of Education website.
+For more information on Dual Credits, please visit the Ministry of Education website.

 Exams

-Flex Academy grad teachers will walk students through the process for scheduling exams for any Flex Blended courses that have an exam component.
+Flex Academy grad teachers will walk students through the process for scheduling exams for any Flex courses that have an exam component.

 Flex Academy Graduation Certificate